Run owner-held inventory without spreadsheets, handoffs, or guesswork.

 - ISO 9001-formatted, ready to forward

 Warehouse staff work where the product is — not across the building at a shared desktop.
-Receiving, put-away, picking, shipping, and cycle counts all run from a phone in the aisle, with scan-to-confirm at every step and big targets for gloved hands.
+Receiving, put-away, picking, shipping, cycle counts, tracking capture, and exception photos all run from a phone or tablet browser.

-- Runs in any phone browser — no app install
+- Runs in any phone or tablet browser — no app install

-- Barcode scanning on every part-number and location input
+- Barcode scanning on part, location, serial, and tracking fields

 - Works with Honeywell, Zebra, and other existing rugged scanners